EperezOk/formal-verification-imp/README.md

 # Formal Verification of an Imperative Language

-This project is a Haskell implementation of a simple imperative language (IMP) parser and interpreter, along with a Z3 solver that can verify invariants in the IMP programs.
-It includes:
+This project is a Haskell implementation of a simple imperative language (IMP) parser and interpreter, along with a compiler that converts the IMP programs to SMT formulas to verify properties about them.
+In particular, the project includes:

 - A simple imperative language (IMP) interpreter, which can run IMP programs and output their final state.
 - A parser for the IMP language.
-- A compiler that turns and IMP AST into a Z3 AST, while adding constraints to the Z3 solver.
+- A compiler that turns an IMP AST into SMT formulas, represented as a Z3 AST.
-- A Z3 solver that can constrain the input variables of an IMP program and assert that certain invariants hold in the final state.
+- Functions to verify properties in IMP programs using the [Z3 solver](https://github.com/Z3Prover/z3).

 ## Table of Contents